-Top 10 Best Pastor Appreciation Gifts for Christmas 2017
+Pastor Appreciation Month: Best Pastor Appreciation Gifts 2018

 Pastors are amazing.
 Not only do they prepare multiple sermons every week, they meet with people, lead prayers and Bible studies, and may even head up the worship team.
 Bottom line, pastors are extremely selfless human beings and don’t get near enough respect that they deserve.

-This Christmas, show your pastor some appreciation with a thoughtful gift.
+October is Pastor Appreciation Month, so why not show your pastor some appreciation with a thoughtful gift?
 It doesn’t have to be something Christian or inspirational (although of course those are very fitting), just something that shows your pastor that you are thinking of them and are thankful for all they do.
 Whether you are shopping for a senior pastor, associate pastor, or youth pastor, there are plenty of gift options in the list below that are sure to show your pastor you care.
-And if you miss Christmas, you could always save the gifts for Pastor Appreciation Month in October.

-Read on for our list of the best pastor appreciation gifts for Christmas, listed in no particular order.
+Read on for our list of the best pastor appreciation gifts, listed in no particular order.

 1. Cottage Garden Woodgrain Music Box